joematthews/extreme-angular/README.md

 ## Tips & Tricks

 These are tips and tricks I feel are too opinionated to include in the repository.
-If this section gets out of hand I will probably move it into a separate repository.
+If this section gets out of hand I will probably move it into a separate gist.

 ### Inlay Hints